rajurathod0577/javascript-30-projects/README.md

 Experienced video tag to `play`, `pause`, `skip` and manipulate sound and video speed.
 (Added fullscreen button)

 ## 12 - Key Sequence Detection

+Added event listner to window to store keystrokes in array.
+Then compared array with secret key.
+If matched then random unicorn will pop in the screen 🦄.